pitchoilcan/Digidrumduino/README.md

  ......//(clarification needed)

 #                       MIDI :   Musical Instrument Digital Interface
-  Start with Ardunio Knock code
+  EPISODE: Start with Ardunio Knock code

-  Read up to 48 Analog pins for input from piezo sensors and trigger an event based on set conditions
+  Read up to 48 Analog pins for input from piezo sensors and trigger an event based on set conditions ......//(clarification needed) Each note of the instrument is assiggned a TOUCH sensor, volocity is determind by how hard or softly you touch the sensor.

   Prints and auto analyse what you play to LCD and via serial port.